 The compression is important as it serves to separate the tissues within the breast to optimize image quality, and lasts only 10 seconds.
 Rather than using the stationary mammography machines that were standard in the past, Baton Rouge Clinic utilizes two Genius 3D Mammography machines.
 Rather than taking just one image of breast tissue, the X-ray arm moves to take a series of images from different angles.
 This allows physicians to look at layers of tissue and have a complete understanding of any potential issues.

-If you have any questions or concerns during the screening mammogram procedure, our office team members, mammography technologists and radiologists are happy to address your concerns.
+If you have any questions or concerns during the screening mammogram procedure, our office team members, mammography technologists and radiologists are happy to address them.

 Together we can ensure your healthiest future possible